airpair/airchat-worker/README.md

 # airchat-worker

-Set FIREBASE_SECRET and FIREBASE_URL in .env file or environemnt to run.
+Set FIREBASE_SECRET and FIREBASE_URL in .env file or environment to run.

 ### Debug Environmental Variables